sixem/imagerot-ui/README.md

 This will spin up Vite at `http://localhost:5173` for web testing, and the Tauri application will also open for desktop testing.

-### 🧱 Building
+### :bricks: Building

 There are two build scripts available: `build:web` and `build:desktop`.

-- `build:web` builds the web version (Vite/React frontend) for web usage only.
+- `build:web` builds the web version (the Vite/React frontend) for web usage only.
-- `build:desktop` builds the web version *and* the desktop versions.
+- `build:desktop` builds the web version (prerequisite) *and* the desktop versions.

+## Roadmap

+This is a new project, and additional features are expected to be added over time.
+There is no current timeline for this.
+As for now, here are some potential features that may be implemented in the future:

+- Locally stored presets
+- More advanced saving options (conversion to other image types etc.)
+- Implementation of a simple keybind system
+- Image comparison slider for the unmodified and modified image

 ## Disclaimers

-Feedback is very much welcome, whether that's in the form of suggestions or by reporting general issues or bugs you've found! 💞
+This is just a fun personal hobby project, but feedback is still very much welcome!
+Whether that's in the form of suggestions or by reporting general issues or bugs you've found.